bovem/bovem.github.io/content/posts/homelab/building-your-own-homelab/index.md

 <a href="https://www.youtube.com/@LAWRENCESYSTEMS" target="_blank">Lawrence Systems</a>
 <a href="https://www.youtube.com/@AwesomeOpenSource" target="_blank">AwesomeOpenSource</a>

-# Resources Referred in this Article
+# Resources Referenced in this Article
+<a href="https://support.google.com/a/answer/2855120?hl=en" target="_blank">G Suite legacy free edition</a>
+<a href="https://community.teamviewer.com/English/discussion/119369/has-anyone-who-bought-a-lifetime-license-for-earlier-version-5-gotten-free-update-to-v-1" target="_blank">Has anyone who bought a lifetime license for earlier version (5) gotten free update to v.1?</a>
+<a href="https://killedby.tech/google/" target="_blank">Killed by Google</a>
+<a href="https://www.pushsquare.com/news/2022/07/sony-removing-some-purchased-films-movies-from-users-accounts" target="_blank">Sony Removing Some Purchased Films, Movies from Users' Accounts</a>
 <a href="https://www.raspberrypi.org/help/what-%20is-a-raspberry-pi/" target="_blank">What is a Raspberry Pi?</a>
 <a href="https://www.raspberrypi.com/software/" target="_blank">Raspberry Pi OS</a>
 <a href="https://youtu.be/uJvCVw1yONQ" target="_blank">I Can Save You Money! – Raspberry Pi Alternatives</a>